 Belarus does not recognise dual nationality.
-Belorussian law requires citizens to enter Belarus with a Belorussian passport.
-In addition, under Belorussian law, children born to at least one Belorussian parent, whether they were born overseas or in Belarus, are considered Belorussian citizens until they turn 16 years old.
+Belarusian law requires citizens to enter Belarus with a Belarusian passport.
+In addition, under Belarusian law, children born to at least one Belarusian parent, whether they were born overseas or in Belarus, are considered Belarusian citizens until they turn 16 years old.

 Australian citizens entering Belarus with a Belarusian passport will be treated as Belarusian citizens by local authorities.
 This may limit our ability to provide consular assistance to Australian/Belarusian dual nationals who are arrested or detained.